 Slightly further up the hillside from Fisherman's Buttress is the Underworld - a small but nice crag with a handful of routes from 5.8 to 5.11a.
 Both Purgatory (5.10b) and Downward Spiral (5.11a) are highly recommended routes to do at this crag.

-Toetally Broken Buttress is located a little further past the turnoff for the Underworld and faces west (10-15 minute approach), while The Throne Of The Mountain Gods is reached by hiking up Kidd Creek until it levels out, where it will be found on the left side of the trail facing west (about a 30-40 minute approach).
+Toetally Broken Buttress is located a little further past the turnoff for the Underworld and faces west (10-15 minute approach), while the Throne of The Mountain Gods is reached by hiking up Kidd Creek until it levels out, where it will be found on the right side of the trail facing north (about a 30-40 minute approach).

 Fisherman's Buttress is easily reached by driving 0.6 miles from the dam at Big Bear Lake on the south shore of the lake.
 Limited parking is available at three nearby spots - 1) a short distance east of the crag in a dirt pullout on the right side (south) of the road which fits about three vehicles, 2) across the road from #1 with room for a car or two, and 3) to the west (towards the dam) on the lake side (left) of the paved road with room for about five or six vehicles.

 From parking location #1 and #2 head upslope and follow a faint trail through boulders which quickly improves.
 Follow this to Three Fishes Rock and on to the east face of Fisherman's Buttress.
 From parking location #3 cross the road carefully, and then head uphill to join a trail which leads to the west face of Fisherman's Buttress.
 Plan on about a five minute approach.